TelegramMessenger/Telegram-iOS/README.md

 1. **Collect crash reports:** If your app crashes, a crash log with the same format as from the Apple Crash Reporter is written to the device's storage.
 If the user starts the app again, he is asked to submit the crash report to HockeyApp.
 This works for both beta and letive apps, i.e. those submitted to the App Store!

+2. **Metrics** Get nice statistics about how many users you have and how they are using your app.

-2. **Update Ad-Hoc / Enterprise apps:** The app will check with HockeyApp if a new version for your Ad-Hoc or Enterprise build is available.
+3. **Update Ad-Hoc / Enterprise apps:** The app will check with HockeyApp if a new version for your Ad-Hoc or Enterprise build is available.
 If yes, it will show an alert view to the user and let him see the release notes, the version history and start the installation process right away.

-3. **Update notification for app store:** The app will check if a new version for your app store release is available.
+4. **Update notification for app store:** The app will check if a new version for your app store release is available.
 If yes, it will show an alert view to the user and let him open your app in the App Store app.
 (Disabled by default!)

-4. **Feedback:** Collect feedback from your users from within your app and communicate directly with them using the HockeyApp backend.
+5. **Feedback:** Collect feedback from your users from within your app and communicate directly with them using the HockeyApp backend.

-5. **Authenticate:** Identify and authenticate users of Ad-Hoc or Enterprise builds
+6. **Authenticate:** Identify and authenticate users of Ad-Hoc or Enterprise builds

 This document contains the following sections: